At a glance

 - In 2019, around 2.9 million people worked in environmental protection.
 That was 6.5 % of all employees.

 - Of this, over half are environment-related services.

 - Since 2002, employment in environmental protection has risen steadily and environmental protection has established itself as an important factor for the labour market.

 Employment in environmental protection is an important indicator for the relevance of environmental protection for the economy.
 The creation of jobs isn’t the main objective of environmental protection.
 Still, environmental policy should be designed as much as possible in a way that also allows for positive effects on the economy and job creation.

 The indicator shows how many people in Germany work in environmental protection: either by performing environmental protection tasks as part of their work or because their workplace is in upstream production areas, for example in the production of steel needed for wind turbines.
 In addition to the development of the absolute number of employees, the share of environmental protection employees in total employment is also important.
 This shows whether the importance of environmental protection for the labour market as a whole is increasing or decreasing.

 Assessing the development

-In recent years, employment in environmental protection has risen steadily, from 2002 to 2017 it almost doubled.
+In recent years, employment in environmental protection has risen steadily, from 2002 to 2019 it about doubled.
 The strong increase of almost 500,000 employees from 2008 to 2010 is mainly due to the better recording of employment in the field of energy-efficient building refurbishment.
 In the past, the effects on employment were underestimated in this area.

-With a share of 6.4 %, environmental protection is an important factor for the labour market in Germany.
-The share of total employment has risen steadily since 2002.
+With a share of 6.5 %, environmental protection is an important factor for the labour market in Germany.
+Its share of total employment has risen steadily since 2002.
 This means that employment in environmental protection has been increasing at an above-average rate for years.

 More detailed information: 'Beschäftigung und Umweltschutz' (in German only).